zobayer1/python-mqtt-sub/README.md

 ### From source

 1. Change directory to the root of source folder
-2. Start a venv with Python 3.6+
+2. Activate a venv with Python 3.6+
-3. Run `pip install -e .`
+3. For an editable installation, run `pip install -e .`
 4. Generate distribution packages: `python setup.py sdist bdist_wheel`

 ### From wheel

-1. Start a venv with python 3.6+
+1. Activate a venv with python 3.6+
 2. Install using pip: `pip install python_mqtt_sub-{package_version}.whl`

 ## Execution